fttlov/JCAdvance/README.md

 ← Choose language

 ## What is it
-Joy-con Advance is an Xbox gamepad emulator with advanced features for Joy-cons, Pro controller, DualShock 4 and DualSense Edge.<br>
-Based on [DSAdvance](https://github.com/r57zone/DSAdvance)  from r57zone.
+Joy-con Advance is an Xbox gamepad emulator with advanced features for Joy-cons, Pro controller, DualShock 4 and DualSense Edge, based on [DSAdvance](https://github.com/r57zone/DSAdvance) from r57zone. <br>
-All of features like a change profiles, Touchpad(Sony) and Home\Capture hotkeys, Magic Wheel, Air Craft, External pedals etc. has been retained and improvement.

 ## What's the difference:
-In conception of use Gyro Motion, user friendly GUI's and bugfixes <br>
+Conception of use Gyro Motion, user friendly GUI's and bugfixes <br>
 DSAdvance was designed primarily for SONY's two-handed controllers.
 JCAdvance, as you might guess, focuses on the Joy-Con's and Gyro aiming features. <br>
-I assume that Gyro aiming with a two-handed gamepad's and Joy-Con's is based on different concepts.
+I assume that Gyro aiming with a two-handed gamepad's and Joy-Con's is based on different concepts. <br>
 Two handed: Gyro aiming is a fine-tuning, adjustment for classic stick aiming.
 Joy-con's - it's free hand full Gyro aiming - right stick for looking(aiming) is a relic of the past.

 ## What's new:
 - Config.exe.
 All primary settings, Gyro options, mapping buttons and hotkeys now can be configured via GUI